CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

 CC=`which gcc` CXX=`which g++` LDCXXSHARED="`which g++` -bundle -undefined dynamic_lookup" python setup.py install
 ```

+## Testing the installation

-As discussed further in the [examples](./examples) directory, the installation can be tested via:
+The installation can be tested via:

 ```bash
 . $MEMSURFER_INSTALL/MemSurfer/load_memsurfer_env.sh